Only the challenge of fight. (I will fight a brick wall!)

-.
-It was released as a Flash game in 2005, and is freely playable
+Stinkoman 20X6 is a Mega Man-like Platform Game starring Stinkoman, the blue-haired Animesque counterpart of Strong Bad from Homestar Runner.
+It was released as a Flash game in 2005, and is freely playable.

 - Absurd Altitude: Parodied.
-Stinkoman jumps this high to get over a wall that is only just out of his normal jumping reach, spending the rest of the stage first flying upwards, then falling down.
+Stinkoman jumps high enough to see all of Planet K to get over a wall that is only just out of his normal jumping reach, spending the rest of the stage first flying upwards, then falling down.

 - All There in the Manual: Just about anything that can hurt you has a name in the Stinkomanual.
 That's not a cactus!
 It's called a Pooru-Pooru!

-- All The Worlds Are A Stage: The final platforming level takes everything from the rest of the game and throws it in a blender.
+- Level -0 takes everything from the rest of the game and throws it in a blender.

 - Bad with the Bone: One enemy is an obese, robotic chicken that constantly spits bones out of its mouth.